 The good news about renters insurance is that it’s more affordable than you might think — in fact, it’s one of the most affordable types of insurance you can buy.

 Rates depend on where you live, the type of policy you buy, and the value of the property you are insuring, but a basic renters insurance policy can cost between $10 and $20 a month, or $120 to $240 a year.
-Additional riders for expensive tech equipment, high-carat bling, or priceless artwork can make that number creep up alongside the level of protection.
+Additional endorsements for expensive tech equipment, high-carat bling, or priceless artwork can make that number creep up alongside the level of protection.
 The best part though: the amount of coverage is totally up to you.

 Find out the average cost of renters insurance in your state, plus learn about what factors influence renters insurance premiums.